funnysam2002/Todo-List-React-/README.md

 3)npm run dev => [this will give the information about the localhost where the application will be hosted on and a link which you can click and directly open the application.]

- The commond [3] should be ran when you want to view the application.
+ The commond [3] should be ran if you want to view the application.

- NOTE: For using "Vite" on your device, it is only required for nodejs to installed.
+ NOTE: For using "Vite" on your device, the only requirement is that, nodejs should be installed.

+BULMA:

+For using "BULMA" , run the command

+npm install bulma

+Include the command 'import "bulma/css/bulma.min.css";' in your "App.jsx" for using the style classes for project elements.